Using a Low-Interest Credit Card to Consolidate Debt

 After you choose the best credit card to consolidate debt, your new financial institution can help you with the process of transferring your current credit card balances.
 You’ll need to provide them with account information for all your current cards, and they’ll take care of it from there.
 Once each transfer has gone through, it will appear as part of the balance listed on your credit card statement.
 From here, it’s important that you create and follow a plan to help pay off that debt for good.

 If you’ve been considering a debt consolidation loan or balance transfer to tackle your high-interest credit card debt, our Platinum Preferred Mastercard could be a great choice for you.This card has no annual fee or balance transfer fee, offers affordable rates, and even lets you earn valuable rewards through our ScoreCard® Rewards program.
-Learn more and check out our limited-time balance transfer offer now.
+Learn more about al lthis card has to offer here.